BohdanTrue/Book-Store/README.md

 - Custom UserDetailsService: A custom UserDetailsService was implemented to manage user roles, permissions, and access control.
 This customization allowed for user management tailored to specific requirements while maintaining security.

 By solving these challenges and implementing solutions, a secure and reliable authentication and authorization system using Spring Security was established.
 This ensures the protection of user data and sensitive operations within our Online Book Store API, creating a secure and trustworthy environment for users.

+###⚙️Possible Improvements
+Your contributions and insights are highly valued!
+While the current implementation provides a solid foundation for testing and development, there's always room for improvement.
+I encourage community members to get involved and contribute to the enhancement of our testing strategies.
+Make comment with your suggestion or send me a message to telegram: @therealbadil

 ###🎯Happy coding!